ax-le/automashup/README.md

 ## Adding Mashup Methods

-The aim of this interface is to present multiple mashup technics.
+This interface aims to present multiple mashup techniques.

-You can add some to the application by creating a mashup function in the file /src/mashup.py and then modifying a little bit the file src/app.py
+You can add some to the application by creating a mashup function in the file /src/mashup.py and then modifying the file src/app.py

-If you want to experiment around new mashup methods, you can use the /automashup-notebook/notebook.ipynb file.
-It shows an example of a working mashup method
+If you want to experiment with new mashup methods, you can use the /automashup-notebook/notebook.ipynb file.
+It shows an example of a working mashup method.